make-cpp-nice/make_cpp_nice/README.md

 Library utilities:

 + ptr_to_unique - A smart pointer to an object already owned by a unique_ptr.
 It doesn't own the object but it self zeroes when the object is deleted so that it can never dangle.
-+ numerical conversions - A set of dedicated numerical conversions that are a better choice than the canonical application static_cast.
++ numerical conversions - A set of dedicated numerical conversions that are a better choice than the canonical application of static_cast.
 + literal integral constants - Converts literal constants into std::integral_constant using a double underscore suffix, e.g. 4__